 Lake Washington Institute of Technology’s mission is to prepare students for today's careers and tomorrow's opportunities.
 In today's culturally diverse global workforce, this mission goes beyond teaching our students the technical skills they will use in their industry.
 It is important that our students have the knowledge and skills that prepare them for the multicultural workspace they are entering and the broader communities in which they will live.

-To help accomplish this mission, starting in the 2021-2022 academic year a course on diversity and social justice is required at Lake Washington Institute of Technology (LWTech) of all students seeking a certificate of proficiency or associate degree.
+To help accomplish this mission, starting 2021-2022 academic year Lake Washington Institute of Technology began requiring a course on diversity and social justice for all students seeking a certificate of proficiency, an associate degree, or an applied bachelor's degree.
 The required course dives deep into concepts of diversity and social justice.
 This requirement does not add costs to degree requirements and no additional time is needed to meet degree requirements.

 Students taking the Diversity and social justice classes, would be invited to choose from a variety of "DSJ" designated classes.
 The entire course will be dedicated to or contextualized around diversity and social justice.
 Some of the "DSJ" designated classes are technical classes, while others are General Education courses.